IvanRave/angular2example/README.md

 - HeroSvc, OtherSvc - for services
 - InitCapsPipe, SomeTransformPipe - for pipes
-- Hero, User, Company - for classes (interfaces)
+- Hero, User, Company - for classes (interfaces) (usually models retrieves from a server - use it instead of re-creation on a client side)